 Busy personal injury attorneys can be difficult to get on the phone, and won’t always give you a straight answer when you do talk to them.
 Unfortunately, most people just hire an attorney and hope for the best.

 It’s time to level the playing field with your lawyer.
-There is just one way to do this: learn your rights.
+There is just one way to do this: learn your seven basic rights.

 #1: You have the right to be treated with dignity and respect by your lawyer